 Finance is an essential part of every business, but it can quickly get confusing.
 In this section, you can find advice on how to improve how you manage your finances.

 Why should you keep track of your finances?

-It is easy to avoid talking about money, but having an understanding of our farm’s finances is essential.
-An awareness of our finances, coupled with small changes, could increase our income, reduce stress and protect ourselves and our farms in the future.
+It is easy to avoid talking about money, but having an understanding of your farm’s finances is essential.
+An awareness of your finances, coupled with small changes, could increase your income and reduce stress.
+It can also be important to protect yourselves and your farms in the future.

 The average level of debt across all farms in 2017/18 was around £227,500.
-For those of us experiencing financial hardship, it is important to remember that you are not alone.
-17% of farms potentially face financial difficulties and do not have the ability to pay off their short-term debt.
+If you are experiencing financial hardship, it is important to remember that you are not alone.
+17% of farms potentially face financial difficulties and may be unable to pay off their short-term debt.
 Don’t bury your head, help is available.
 R.A.B.I. and FCN are great places to start.

 What is the advice?